VladimirBalun/RacingWorld/Documentation/CONTRIBUTING.md

        git checkout -b <topic-branch-name>

-4. Commit your changes in logical chunks.
-Use Git's interactive rebase feature to tidy up your commits before making them public.
+4. Commit your changes in logical chunks(but before commit read our
+ <a href="./COMMITS_STYLE_CONVENTION.md">commits style guide</a>).
+Use Git's interactive rebase
+ feature to tidy up your commits before making them public.

 5. Locally rebase the upstream development branch into your topic branch: